netgroup/srv6-mantoo/README.md

 ### Configure the VM ###

-This will be used to login as root in all mininet VMs without password:
+- login as root in all mininet VMs without password
+- change the shell prompt in mininet to display the node name

     > cd /home/user/workspace/srv6-mantoo
+    > git pull
     > cd deployment
     > ./setup-passwordless-ssh-root-login.sh
+    > ./setup-root-bashrc-for-prompt-in-mininet.sh

 ### Run an example experiment ###